-These Top Tech Companies Are Hiring First, Training Later | Fast Company
+These Top Tech Companies Are Hiring First, Training Later

 To get there, Tavarez went through several rounds of interviews, first remotely and then in person.
 The latter included a tech screening with a Pinterest staffer present in a mentorship role, allowing Tavarez to show she knew the basics in a lower-pressure environment.
 But she also had to go through a full day’s worth of showcasing her knowledge of software architecture, coding, and algorithms, just like any other tech hire.

 LinkedIn’s “REACH” apprenticeship program is similar.
 According to the initiative’s executive sponsor, Mohak Shroff, who also serves as SVP of engineering, applicants had to submit a portfolio software project, then do a take-home technical assignment, followed by in-person interviews.
 With more than 700 applicants, Shroff admits narrowing down to 31 apprentices was “agonizing.”
-This first-ever cohort started a six-month tenure at LinkedIn in April, after which point all 31 were offered full-time jobs.
+This first-ever cohort of 29 started a six-month tenure at LinkedIn in April.
+The company hasn’t yet announced how many were offered full-time jobs.

 Last June, Airbnb started “Airbnb Connect” for its engineering and data science teams.
 Apprentices were all people from underrepresented backgrounds who had two to five years’ experience in non-technical fields.
-Three apprentices in engineering were sourced, like Tavarez, from Coalition for Queens, while Galvanize, another tech education company, helped Airbnb recruit for eight additional data-science apprenticeships.
+Three apprentices in engineering were sourced, like Tavarez, from C4Q, while Galvanize, another tech education company, helped Airbnb recruit for eight additional data-science apprenticeships.

 A company called Andela, which launched in 2014, is tackling the apprenticeship idea from a supply side.
 It helps connect talented engineers from across Africa with some 100 partner companies like Viacom and Gusto, so those firms can build distributed teams.
 Much as an in-house apprentice program might, Andela trains its developers extensively over a six-month period before placing them at employers.

-Note: CORRECTION: A previous version of the story said that LinkedIn hired all 31 apprentices.
-They have not disclosed how many were hired full-time yet.